 But then, it's not that complicated, just buy shares in local currency.
 That's true.
 But we shouldn't forget, whether we like it or not, that we live in a globalized world, that borders are real sieves and that most companies listed on the stock exchange generate a significant proportion of their sales abroad.
 And this is all the more true for a small country like Switzerland.
 This means that a strong franc/weak dollar is bad for exports, and that the results of foreign branches, converted into CHF, look a bit peanuts.

 OK.
-Let's invest in small local companies that don't export!
-A good idea.
+Well, so we invest in small local companies that don't export!
+Good idea.
 But who do they work for?
-For larger companies that do export.
-White-bonnet, bonnet-blanc.
-Yes, but there will be companies that only work locally, for purely local customers... ah... that's already better, in fact, there are certain companies in the food sector, for example, that produce for local customers and can even benefit from the strength of the local currency to buy abroad.
-Bell and Emmi have these characteristics, even if they have a small export share.
+For the larger companies that do export.
+Six of one and half a dozen of the other.
+Yes, but there will be companies that only work locally, for purely local clients... ah... that's already better, indeed, we have, for example, certain companies in the food sector that produce for domestic clients and can even benefit from a strong local currency to buy abroad.
+Even if they include a small export component, Bell And Emmi possess these characteristics.

 However, even if you can protect yourself in part against currency risk in this way, it's impossible to avoid it altogether.
 Apparently, the companies mentioned above are not directly affected by a fall in the dollar against the Swiss franc.
 However, if the franc is too strong over the long term, as is currently the case, this will lead to redundancies in exporting companies, and therefore also among their local suppliers, and thus to higher unemployment in Switzerland, accompanied by a recession and a drop in domestic consumption.
 It's less violent and less immediate than for the big exporters, but the effect is there nonetheless.